metio/terraform-provider-k8s/docs/data-sources/extensions_istio_io_wasm_plugin_v1alpha1_manifest.md

 - `sha256` (String) SHA256 checksum that will be used to verify Wasm module or OCI container.
 - `target_ref` (Attributes) (see [below for nested schema](#nestedatt--spec--target_ref))
 - `target_refs` (Attributes List) Optional. (see [below for nested schema](#nestedatt--spec--target_refs))
-- `type` (String) Specifies the type of Wasm Extension to be used.Valid Options: HTTP, NETWORK
+- `type` (String) Specifies the type of Wasm Extension to be used.
+Valid Options: HTTP, NETWORK
 - `verification_key` (String)
 - `vm_config` (Attributes) Configuration for a Wasm VM. (see [below for nested schema](#nestedatt--spec--vm_config))